-The actual size benchmark data is included in the SYS/BIOS 6 installation in the ti.sysbios.benchmarks package (that is, in the BIOS\INSTALL\DIR\packages\ti\sysbios\benchmarks directory).
-There is a separate HTML file for each target.
-For example, the 'C64x sizing information is in the c6400Sizing.html file.
+The actual size benchmark data are included in the SYS/BIOS 6 installation in the ti.sysbios.benchmarks package (that is, in the BIOS_INSTALL_DIR\packages\ti\sysbios\benchmarks\doc-files directory).
+There is a separate HTML file for each target that can be reached through the benchmarks.html page.
 The sections that follow should be read alongside the actual sizing information as a reference.

-The benchmark data was collected with the Build-Profile set to "release" and the BIOS.libType configuration parameter set to BIOS.LibType\Custom.
-See Section 2.4.5 for more on these settings.
+The benchmark data was collected with the Build-Profile set to "release" and the BIOS.libType configuration parameter set to BIOS.LibType_Custom.
+See Section 2.4.5, Compiler and Linker Optimization for more on these settings.

-For each benchmark application, the table provides four pieces of sizing information, all in 8-bit bytes.
+For each benchmark application, the table provides four pieces of sizing information, all in 8-bit or 16-bit bytes for the C28x devices.

-- Code Size is the total size of all of the code in the final executable. - Initialized Data Size is the total size of all constants (the size of the .const section). - Uninitialized Data Size is the total size of all variables. - C-Initialization Size is the total size of C-initialization records.
+- Code Size is the total size of all of the code in the final executable. - Initialized Data Size is the total size of all constants (the size of the .const section). - Uninitialized Data Size is the total size of all variables. - C-Initialization Size is the total size of C-initialization records code built against the TI compiler.